wolfgangasdf/iqp-book/se-1d-schroedinger.md

 $$
 \psi_S(t) = U(t)\, \psi_S(0), \quad \hat{A}_S(t) = \hat{A}_S
 $$

-where,
-$$
-U(t) = e^{-\frac{i}{\hbar} \hat{H} t}
-$$
-is the time evolution operator.
+where, $ U(t) = e^{-\frac{i}{\hbar} \hat{H} t}$ is the time evolution operator.

-However, since we know that the time dependent part of the wavefunction comes only from the unitary operator (as described by the Schrodinger equation), we can also choose to define the operators to be time dependent while the wavefunction is stationary.
+Since we know that the time dependent part of the wavefunction comes only from the time evolution operator (as described by the Schrodinger equation), we can also choose to define the operators to be time dependent while the wavefunction is static.
 This is called the "Heisenberg Representation".

 $$
 \psi_H(t) = \psi_H(0) \equiv \psi_H